 And here is an older but still useful explanation by Maneesha James.

 The essence of all meditation is to sit silently, and allow thoughts, feelings, moods, and sensations to flow through the inner sky of the consciousness without concern.
 As experiences come to feel more and more peripheral, we become more and more aware of the consciousness which is aware of them; this consciousness is our inner nature.
-It is not psychological peacefulness, but something silent, blissful, of the beyond.
+It is not psychological peacefulness, but something silent, blissful, of the beyond, from our being.
 People experience it in different ways; some refer to it as “the peace which passes understanding.”
 In the time of Gautam Buddha, it was easy to attain such meditation simply by sitting and watching the breath.
 The world then was so very much simpler than today, and people lived active physical lives in supportive communities and in harmony with nature.
 Our lives today are complex, fragmented, non-physical, directed to things outside ourself, and alienated from nature.
 Meditation is no longer easy.

 Anybody can use the meditations in their lives in their own way.
 The meditations rely on no dogma, or cultural (Indian, Chinese, Tibetan) system of thought.
 They form a complete system in themselves, or any of them can be added to an existing meditation practice.